Free and confidential

 Call (888) 303-2026 to get 24/7 help with treatment.

-Cumberland Mountain Comm Services Board Substance Abuse Program is a dual diagnosis treatment center in Tazewell, VA that provides treatment services for drug or alcohol use and mental health disorders that include PTSD as well as paranoid personality disorder.
+Cumberland Mountain Comm Services Board Substance Abuse Program is a dual diagnosis treatment center in Tazewell, VA that offers treatment services for substance abuse and mental health disorders that include generalized anxiety disorder as well as bulimia.

 Address: 526 West Main Street, Tazewell, VA 24651 in Tazewell County